Kinds of intermediaries

-A booking office sells performances to stages, mostly this is music or cabaret.
+A booking agency sells performances to stages, mostly this is music or cabaret.
 In addition it can, depending on the agreement, take care of taxes, bookkeeping, publicity and PR.
-You can ask a price for a performance, in which case it is not your business how much the booking office charges to the venue.
-You can also agree on a percentage that you will pay to the booking office if they sell a performance.
-In that case you can agree on a minimum amount and avoid that a disproportionate part of the profit goes to the booking office.
+You can ask a price for a performance, in which case it is not your business how much the booking agency charges to the venue.
+You can also agree on a percentage that you will pay to the booking agency if they sell a performance.
+In that case you can agree on a minimum amount and avoid that a disproportionate part of the profit goes to the booking agency.

 A casting agency is hired by a producer to find suitable people for particular roles.
 This service is paid for by the producer.
 The ar*tist may not be charged.
 A casting agency is usually specialized in theatre, film, commercial, or so on.
 This means that it can only mediate for a limited number of artists.
 There are also casting agencies for musicians, internet, radio.
 A 'voice' bureau is also a sort of casting agency.
 You can be registered with more than one casting agency.
 You can invite these agencies when to you are to be seen somewhere.